Sorin05/Portofolio-2-project/README.md

 #### HTML

 [W3C HTML validator](https://validator.w3.org/nu/#textarea) was used to validate the sites HTML.

 ![alt](https://github.com/Sorin05/Portofolio-2-project/blob/main/documents/htmlTest.PNG?raw=true)

 #### CSS

 [W3C CSS Validator](https://jigsaw.w3.org/css-validator/validator) was used to validate CSS used to style the site.

 ![alt](https://github.com/Sorin05/Portofolio-2-project/blob/main/documents/CSSvalidator.PNG?raw=true)

+### Deployment

+* GitHub Pages:

+    1. Log into GitHub.

+    2. Select the repository for the Code-Nect project. (https://github.com/Sorin05/Portofolio-2-project)

+    3. Navigate to and click on 'Settings'.

+    4. When the page has redirected, navigate to 'GitHub Pages' and proceed to click on the link.

+    5. Select branch to 'Main' from sources dropdown.

+    6. Click the generated link to the live site.